 In the Configure Acceleration Area step, add an acceleration region, allocate bandwidth to the region, and then click Next.

-In this example, the US (Silicon Valley) region is used.
+This example uses the US (Silicon Valley) region as an example.
 The Acceleration Area parameter is set to US (Silicon Valley), and the ISP Line Type parameter is set to BGP (Multi-ISP).
-You can use the default values for other parameters or modify the parameters based on your business requirements.
-For more information, see Add and manage acceleration areas.
+You can keep the default values for other acceleration area parameters or modify them as needed.

 Step 3: Configure a listener